epfl-ada/ada-2022-project-stuckoverflow/README.md

 ## Abstract

 Social media posts often reflect popular concepts in the world, which can represent themselves as hashtags or tags.
-Using the [YouNiverse](https://zenodo.org/record/4650046#.Y3gE2nbMJPY) dataset, we will examine the characteristics of "trending" tags on YouTube, a platform where content creation is relatively more effortful.
-We want to examine the evolution of the use of trending tags and whether events in the world can influence the emergence and decline of tags.
-We also want to analyze if trending tags interact more with other tags with the help of graph networks.
-This analysis may also reveal cases of misuse.
+Using the [YouNiverse](https://zenodo.org/record/4650046#.Y3gE2nbMJPY) dataset, we examine the characteristics of tags on YouTube, a platform where content creation is relatively more effortful.
+We examine the evolution of the use of trending tags and whether events in the world can influence the emergence of tags.
+We also analyze if trending tags interact more with other tags with the help of graph networks.
 While some people use irrelevant trending hashtags to increase engagement for their posts, it causes a nuisance for other users who are looking for up-to-date information and news.
 Twitter is a platform facing this problem (hashtag hijacking), due to its rapid nature in spreading information.
-In this project, we investigate whether the YouTube community is facing the same issue.
+In this project, our results also reveal cases of misuse and show that the YouTube community is facing the same issue.

 ## Research Question
 This project aims to investigate the following research questions:

+* How do users use the tags?
+Do people go to great lengths to include tags in their videos?
 * How do tags evolve and die?
 When do they start to appear as popular tags, do these coincide with the emergence of real-life events?
 * How do clusters of tags that are used together behave temporally?
 Do trending tags gain importance in these clusters during their popularity?
 * Do people misuse video tags on unrelated video categories to exploit trending topics?